aicaffeinelife/PyNN/Readme.md

 Setting up a training is simple, you define your model using existing layers and define the backward pass.
 Then you instantiate a Solver object and just call 'train' to begin training.

 ### But this has only a few layers
 I'll be updating the code routinely to add more and more layers.
-Development may be slow since I'm making it in my spare time, but
+Development may be slow since I'm making it in my spare time, but I'll keep adding more layers and making the code more modular in nature.